 In view of certain regulatory constraints, the available data indicates a life span of 15 years (5 years of storage and 10 years implanted in the patient).
 However, the silicone it is made with has been implanted in another form around the stomach in patients for more than 20 years without any manifestations of intolerance or damage to the device.
-However, if any adverse effects occur after 10 years of implantation or there is a change to the therapeutic strategy, the ring may have to be removed by your surgeon.
+However, if any adverse effects occur or there is a change to the therapeutic strategy, the ring may have to be removed.
 The removed devices must be returned to the manufacturer, MID, for investigation.